Dauitbay/PythonLabTask/README.md

 4-step: While getting data we will write them to file with unique ID which is created with date and time we started code.
 Also we create log file to check saving them to file called: my_logfile.log.

 5- step: Every time we RUN our code it will delite existing log and saved post files from previus run.

-## Authors and acknowledgment
-I am very gratiful to [https://gitlab.com/alexey.bogushevich] and [https://gitlab.com/MaksimShelehItechArt] (Ventionteams developers)  for giving me task to learn more  and helping to finish it by correcting me when needed.
-Also [Takhir Baiheryieu
-@takhir.baiheryieu] advices also helped me during developing stage.

-Also PythonTodays lessons were helpful: https://www.youtube.com/@PythonToday

-## Contributing
-If you have a suggestion that would make this better, please leave your comments.

-## Support
-Contact me if you have questions.

-LinkedIn: www.linkedin.com/in/dawitsarsenbaev

-Email: dawitsarsenbaev@gmail.com

-## Project status
-Needs review